 But that simple answer is deceptive.
-Just because you can get divorced without using a solicitor does not mean that it is a good idea.
-And as we will see, even if the divorce appears to be straightforward, there are traps that you can fall into if you do not take proper legal advice.
+Just because you can get divorced without a solicitor does not mean that it is a good idea.
+And as we will see, even if the divorce without a solicitor appears to be straightforward, there are traps that you can fall into if you do not take proper legal advice.

-In fact, there are so many potential pitfalls involved in doing the divorce on your own that we could not possibly list them all here.
+In fact, there are so many potential pitfalls involved in doing the divorce without a solicitor or on your own that we could not possibly list them all here.
 Instead, we will just mention some of the more common problems that can arise.

 We will do that by breaking down the divorce into its constituent parts: the divorce process itself, sorting out arrangements for any children, and sorting out finances.

 At the moment we still have a fault-based divorce system, at least unless the parties have been separated for two years, and they both agree to the divorce.
 Hopefully, this will soon change, as the new government has pledged to introduce a system of no-fault divorce.

 Until then, however, anyone who has not been separated for two years (or five years, if the other party does not consent to the divorce) will have to prove to the court that the marriage broke down as a result of the other party’s adultery or unreasonable behaviour.

 But there are pitfalls here.
 Common ones are unnecessarily naming the ‘other party’ in an adultery divorce (which can make the divorce more complex than it need be), and upsetting the other spouse with unnecessarily serious allegations of their unreasonable behaviour, which could encourage the other spouse to defend the divorce, thereby making things much more complicated.

 A lawyer will be able to advise you whether you need to name any other party, and what behaviour allegations are sufficient to prove to the court that the marriage has irretrievably broken down.

 Sorting out arrangements for any dependent children can often be the biggest area of dispute when a divorce takes place.